axrati/ai-model-tester/RESEARCH.md

 # Experiment Results

 This project is ready to run on any hardware spun up - AWS has service quotas on GPU instances, once those are approved I'll publish instance specific results.
-These take day(s) to go through, so I've done some local benchmarking.
+For the time being this was run locally with the below configuration:

 ### Cost